Release Notes Guide

 How to write a release note

-Avoid writing essays.
-If your new feature/bugfix requires lengthy explanations for users you should consider whether you need to add or update other documentation.
-You can then summarise the work in a couple of sentences in the release note and include a link to the more detailed information.
-Also consider using images or a gif walkthrough (see https://docs.mantidproject.org/nightly/release/v6.2.0/indirect_geometry.html for example) to help convey the information.
+Most release notes are one or two sentences.
+If your new feature/bugfix requires lengthy explanations for users you probably need to add or update other documentation.
+You can then summarise the work in the release note and include a link to the documentation you created.
+Also consider using images or a gif walkthrough (see Texture Analysis Theory for really nice gifs) to help convey the information.

 Amending release notes